Change in Welding Processes Can Help Meet Labor Demands in Power Industry

 As more contractors make the switch to flux-cored and advanced wire welding processes, finding skilled welding operators trained in those processes can be a challenge, since stick and TIG have been more traditionally used on many jobsites.

-Kiewit tackled this issue by partnering with local pipefitters unions and boilermakers unions in the areas where the contractor has power plant projects.
-The contractor and the unions work together to get welding operators qualified in the wire welding processes Kiewit uses on its power plant sites.
+Kiewit tackled this issue by partnering with local pipefitters unions and boilermakers unions.
+The contractor and the unions work together to get welding operators qualified in the wire welding processes Kiewit uses.

 Local unions have embraced the desire to change how the work is being done, according to Morse, and it’s been a successful training model for Kiewit.
-The process utilizes the skills welding operators already have, while training them in a different way to be more successful with the advanced welding technology, according to Morse.
+The process utilizes the skills welding operators already have, while training them in a different way to be more successful with the advanced welding technology.

-The partnerships have resulted in testing and training programs that are specific to the welding requirements Kiewit uses for its power plant projects.
+The partnerships have resulted in testing and training programs specific to Kiewit's welding requirements for power plant projects.
 The UA 101 and UA 102 Kiewit-specific weld tests help get welding operators up to speed quickly and qualified for specific pipe welding processes and procedures.
 This makes the Kiewit training consistent and repeatable with union halls across North America.